Charity Grants

 The Spectacle Makers’ Charity (together with its founder member, The Worshipful Company of Spectacle Makers) is interested in developing mutually beneficial relationships with those that it supports.
 The impact of each grant made is very important to us.
 Honest reporting of outcomes and an analysis of the long-term benefits delivered by past projects will form a major part of our decision making if a benefiting charity decides to re-apply for funding.

-Standard Application Process
+Application Process

-Applications can only be accepted online.
-Here are the deadlines for receipt of applications before each of the Trustees themed meetings.
+Here are the deadlines for the receipt of applications before each of the Trustees' themed meetings in 2026.

 If you have a vision impairment and/or would have difficulty in submitting an online form, please call us on 020 7236 2932 and we will be pleased to suggest an alternative.